-Irish competition law is contained in various pieces of legislation, most importantly the Competition Act 2002, as amended by the Competition (Amendment) Act 2006, by the Competition (Amendment) Act 2012 and by Parts 3 and 4 of the Competition and Consumer Protection Act 2014.
-This legislation is referred to collectively as the Competition Acts 2002 to 2014.
+Irish competition law is contained in various pieces of legislation, most importantly the Competition Act 2002, as amended by the Competition (Amendment) Act 2006, by the Competition (Amendment) Act 2012 by Parts 3 and 4 of the Competition and Consumer Protection Act 2014, and by the Competition (Amendment) Act 2022.
+This legislation is referred to collectively as the Competition Acts 2002 to 2022.

 EU competition law is contained primarily in Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).

 The Competition Act 2002, as amended (Competition Act), contains two main prohibitions:

 - Section 4(1) of the Competition Act prohibits and renders void “all agreements between undertakings, decisions by associations of undertakings and concerted practices which have as their object or effect the prevention, restriction or distortion of competition in trade in any goods or services in the State or in any part of the State”.
 The Competition Act lists some specific types of behaviour which are expressly prohibited.
 These include agreements which:

 - apply dissimilar conditions to equivalent transactions with other trading parties

 - make the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which by their nature or according to commercial usage have no connection with the subject of such contracts (e.g. tying)